 Melissa is not only passionate, she is an expert in the field of child welfare, with more than 20 years of experience working with youth and children, she is finding creative ways to meet the needs of the hundreds of children who enter Florida’s child welfare system each month.

 We hope you enjoy this inside look at foster care at Florida Baptist Children’s Homes and how Melissa’s passion for Christ-centered families comes from a very personal experience.

 Q: What drew you to working in foster care?

-Melissa Poole: My mother was abused as a child, and I witnessed both the long-term emotional effects that abuse has on a child as well as the miraculous healing and restoration that a relationship with Jesus Christ can provide.
+Melissa Poole: My mother was abused as a child and the restoration that a relationship with Jesus Christ can provide.

-I have no doubt that Christ is the reason that my mother did not repeat the cycle of abuse with my siblings and me.
-As such, Christ was (and remains) the difference in my mom’s life, my life, my daughter’s life and will be the hope of generations to come in our family.
-Serving in foster care, especially through a ministry, allows me to give other hurting children the opportunity to find the same hope, joy and healing that my mother found through the love of Christ.
+I have no doubt that Christ is the reason that my mother did not repeat the cycle of abuse with my siblings, and there is healing that my mother found through the love of Christ.

 Q: What is the first thing you tell someone whenever they indicate they are interested in potentially becoming foster parents?

 MP: There’s no better or more fulfilling way to make an eternal investment in the life of a hurting child.
 There’s nothing that is more challenging to do but, at the same time, there’s also nothing that is more rewarding to do.